Do I qualify for Student or Trainee Discount?

 A student taking a full-time course of education

-A course must last at least one academic or calendar year at a recognised educational establishment such as a school, college or university.
+A course must last at least one academic or calendar year at a recognised educational establishment such as a college or university.
 Students must attend for at least 24 weeks, with at least 21 hours study, tuition or work experience each week.

 A student taking a qualifying course of education